MrKomodoDragon/sequoia/README.md

 # sycamore
-A simple, static, fast language that is being developed constantly
+A simple, gradually typed, fast language that is being developed constantly